 Go into almost any gift shop these days, and you’ll see paperweights, ornaments, or other decorations consisting of little crystal blocks with 3D laser-etched figures inside: a local landmark, a comic book hero, or whatever.
-In many malls, you can even find booths set up where someone will take a 3D scan of your head and convert it into a work of art right there on the spot.
+You can even find booths set up where someone will take a 3D scan of your head and convert it into a work of art right there on the spot.
 Working from the scanned coordinates, a laser beam focuses on a tiny spot inside the crystal, heating it until it cracks slightly, and in so doing makes a visible dot.
 It repeats this a few thousand times at various spots throughout the glass block and next thing you know, you’ve got a lovely image, especially when it sits on its custom-made stand (available at extra cost), illuminated from beneath by colored LEDs.
-I thought this was a pretty cool effect the first time I saw it years ago, but now that these things are so ubiquitous they’ve lost their appeal to me.
+I thought this was a pretty cool effect the first time I saw it many years ago, but now that these things are so ubiquitous they’ve lost their appeal to me.

-So my initial reaction upon seeing a Lichtenberg Figure, after receiving a recommendation from a reader to look into them, was similarly ho-hum.
+So my initial reaction upon seeing a Lichtenberg figure, after receiving a recommendation from a reader to look into them, was similarly ho-hum.
 The picture appeared to be just the same as the laser crystal art—right down to the LED-illuminated base—except that the pattern looked like lightning rather than someone’s head.
 Lovely, I thought, but no big deal.
 However, on closer examination I discovered that the similarities were superficial.
 What had made this image was in fact a wholly different and much more interesting phenomenon.

 Fractals and Photocopiers